NoroffFEU/development-platforms/src/content/docs/three-js/three-js-case-study.md

 ## Brief History

 - 2002: The idea of Three.js was started by Ricardo Cabello(Mr.doob) with his involvement with the demoscene.
 (The demoscene is an computer art subculture focused on producing self-contained programs that produce audiovisual presentations)
-- 2009: The project was ported to JavaScript from ActionScript. (it was called Three.as before porting over to javascript)
+- 2009: The project was ported to JavaScript from ActionScript. (it was called Three.as before porting over to JavaScript)
 - 2010: Three.js was first released by Cabello with three different renderes (DOM, SVG and HTML canvas).
 - 2011: WebGL 1.0 was released and Joshua Koo came on board and made his first Three.js demo displaying 3D text.
 - 2012: Three.js gained popularity with their newly released official website, which included documentation and examples.